 Superior frontal gyrus

-While the functional role of many subregions has been elucidated using neuroimaging studies, the role of superior frontal gyrus (SFG) is not yet clear.
 Alagapan et al. combined electrocorticography and direct cortical stimulation in three patients implanted with subdural electrodes to assess if superior frontal gyrus is indeed involved in working memory.
 They found left SFG exhibited task-related modulation of oscillations in the theta and alpha frequency bands specifically during the encoding epoch.
 Stimulation at the frequency matched to the endogenous oscillations resulted in reduced reaction times in all three participants.
-The results provide evidence for SFG playing a functional role in working memory and suggest that SFG may coordinate working memory through low-frequency oscillations thus bolstering the feasibility of using intracranial electric stimulation for restoring cognitive function 1).
+The results provide evidence for SFG playing a functional role in working memory and suggest that SFG may coordinate working memory through low-frequency oscillations thus bolstering the feasibility of using intracranial electric stimulation for restoring cognitive function 2).

 The superior frontal gyrus (SFG) is thought to contribute to higher cognitive functions and particularly to working memory (WM), although the nature of its involvement remains a matter of debate.
 To resolve this issue, methodological tools such as lesion studies are needed to complement the functional imaging approach.